errorcalc/FreeEsVclComponents/README.md

 * Support Hight DPI (Seattle+)
 * Display convenient borders in DesignTime, activate properties IsDrawHelper
 * Excellent support for transparency!
-* Ability to make transparent to the mouse, activate properties IsTransparentMouse

 **TEsCustomControl** - The base class contains the anti-flicker magic and support transparency.